Online Banking & Bill Pay

-- We also offer overdraft protection plans, such as a link to a savings account, which may be less expensive than our standard overdraft practices.
-To learn more, ask us about these plans.
+- We also offer overdraft protection plans, such as a link to a share/savings account or overdraft line-of-credit, which may be less expensive than our standard overdraft practices.
+To learn more, ask us about these services.

 What are the standard overdraft practices that come with my account?